 Do you wish to let scripture interpret scripture without depending on or being clouded by commentaries?
 If this is your desire, you may which to consider the Inductive Bible Study Method.

-There are tons of different Bible study Methods that have been developed over the years to help individuals gain clarity as they study the Bible for themselves.
+There are tons of different Bible study Methods that have been developed over the years to help individuals gain clarity as they study God’s word for themselves.

 This post may contain affiliate links.
 You can read my full affiliate disclosure here.